olivertzeng/homework/archived/cat/news/ai.md

 their salary with nothing.
 The latter concerns fits much better to the reality.

 Artificial intellegence's invention should be a benifit.
 However, humanity has proven that they aren't.
 How?
-Firstly, some people would completely write esseys, complete homeworks, make art with AI.
+Firstly, some people would write esseys, complete homeworks, make art with AI.
 While this sounds reasonible, it poses risks of human undevelopement.
-Because you let the AI do for you, you don't learn or improve your skills from them.
+Because you let the AI do them for you, you don't learn or improve your skills from them.
 Moreover, they also produce problems associated with copyright.
 The data fed to the AI may contain copyrited content and may create new issues from them.